liuxin0824/BCV-LR-discrete/README.md

 ___
 >**Q1:For continuous control tasks, they are relatively easy with low-dimensional action spaces.
 I'm curious how would the proposed methods work for environments with high-dimensional action spaces.
 (For example, take humanoid & dog from Deepmind Control Suite)**

 Following your suggestion, we attempt experiments on the 'dog' and 'humanoid' domains.
 We find that these two domains are highly challenging even for advanced RL methods that use expert rewards.
 Specifically, we first try training agents to collect expert data via RL, but observe that both TACO and DrQ fail within 5M steps (obtaining scores lower than 5).
 Furthermore, we run DrQv2 on the 'humanoid_walk' task for 20M steps across 4 seeds, with only 1 run successfully learning a policy.
 We use this 20M-step policy to collect data, and then train BCV-LR and all baselines under the 100k-step setting—all of which failed.
 (Table II) This indicates that complex dynamics and action spaces remain significant challenges for current policy learning algorithms, even when expert rewards are provided.
 Meanwhile, BCV-LR, which is designed to balance sample efficiency under more challenging settings (without access to rewards or expert actions), is not yet able to handle such tasks effectively.
-We would like to add the above discussion to the 'Limitations and Future Work' sections to make our paper more comprehensive.

 **Table II**
 |  | BCV-LR  | LAIFO   | BCO  |UPESV |TACO  | DrQv2| / |video|
 | - | - | - | - | - | - |  - | - | - |